About

 About Haley Schiek

 Meet Haley Schiek, owner and founder of Cosana Coaching.
-Haley is a Certified Professional Coach (CPC) and Yoga Instructor (E-CYT 200) who specializes in eating disorder recovery and psycho-spiritual wellness.
+Haley is a Certified Professional Life Coach (CPC), Yoga Teacher (E-CYT 250), & Peer Educator (CPE) who specializes in psycho-spiritual wellness & holistic eating disorder recovery practices.

 Haley's Approach to Eating Disorder Recovery